 - 4 cups water

-Add garam masala, cayenne, onions, carrots, and half the salt.
+- Add onions, carrots, salt, garam masala, and cayenne.
 Sauté 3-4 minutes, until spices are fragrant and onions are translucent.

-Reduce heat and let simmer about 30-35 minutes, or until the peas have softened.
+- Reduce heat and let simmer about 30-35 minutes, or until the peas have softened.
 Taste and add more salt if desired.
 Serve hot.